 2022 NASCAR Power Rankings: How the field stacks up after Martinsville

-2022 NASCAR Power Rankings: How the field stacks up after Martinsville originally appeared on NBC Sports Washington
+2022 NASCAR Power Rankings: How the field stacks up after Martinsville originally appeared on NBC Sports Chicago

 It took eight weeks, but the NASCAR Cup Series finally has a repeat winner in 2022.